greg-raven/Uncommon-Sense/_posts/2017-05-20-the-price-of-utopia-is-freedom.md

 ---
-title: 'The price of utopia is freedom'
+title: "The price of utopia is freedom"
 layout: post
 categories:
 - collectivization